scalatra/scalatra-website/guides/swagger.md

 #### Dependencies

-First, add the Swagger dependencies to your `build.sbt` file, then restart your app to grab the new jars:
+First, add the Swagger dependencies to your `project/build.scala` file, then restart your app to grab the new jars:

 ```scala